Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 ```

 Note that `mass`, `length` and `scale` are the names of the environment
 parameters that will be sampled.
-If a parameter specified in the file doesn't
+These are used as keys by the `EnvironmentParameter`
-exist in the environment, then this parameter will be ignored.
+class to sample new parameters via the function `GetWithDefault`.

 | **Setting**                  | **Description**                                                                                                                                                                                                                                                                                                                         |
 | :--------------------------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |